-“In a joint operation with the Southeast Animal Control, Portland City Police officers investigated an abandoned building in relation to a noise and smell complaint from neighborhood residents.
-When officers arrived, there was an abnormally large pile of garbage on the front yard separating a crowd of punks from the band.
-After scaling the massive wall of rubbish, officers and animal handlers discovered the music was being performed by a small group of feral raccoons, who release music in the form of limited edition cassette tapes under the name Stink Bandits,” said a police spokesperson.
+“In a joint operation with the Southeast Animal Control, Portland City Police officers investigated an abandoned building in relation to a noise and smell complaint from neighborhood residents,” said police spokesperson Duff Fallon.
+“When officers arrived, there was an abnormally large pile of garbage on the front yard separating a crowd of punks from the band.
+After scaling the massive wall of rubbish, officers and animal handlers discovered the music was being performed by a small group of feral raccoons, who release music in the form of limited edition cassette tapes under the name Stink Bandits.”

-Authorities are shocked that fans of the group were unaware the musicians they loved were in fact disease-infested scavengers.
+Authorities are shocked that fans of the group were unaware the musicians they loved were, in fact, disease-infested scavengers.

 “As officers, little surprises us during an arrest, we had presumed this was a typical southeast gaze of raccoons.
-We had no idea that this group were local celebrities.
-I still don’t know how they figured out how to program a drum machine,” said officer Mike Stephens.
+We had no idea that they were actually local celebrities,” said officer Mike Stephens.
+“I still don’t know how they figured out how to program a drum machine.”